 Learn why durability should focus on your wellness plan and how to do it.
-It’s a lot easier than you think if you have a plan and goals.
+It’s easier than you think if you have a plan and goals.

 What’s The Ultimate Health Goal?

 The longer we stay alive, the greater the likelihood of something negative impacting our health.
-If we are durable and aware, we are better equipped to handle challenges and unexpected events.
+We are better equipped to handle challenges and unexpected events if we are durable and aware.

 Strength, stability, flexibility, agility, and endurance become more critical the longer we live.
 These are the elements of your durability.
 Finding the right balance is the key, but it’s challenging because the mix changes over time.